popsa-platform/interview.devops/README.md

 ### Task 4

-Add a request query parameter called `bucketName` and using either AWS/GCP/Azure SDK, write code to upload the photo to the storage bucket.
+Add a request query parameter called `bucketName` and using either AWS/GCP/Azure SDK, write code capable of uploading the photo to the storage bucket.

 *Note:* we do not expect you to actually upload the images to a cloud platform.
 Consider a local solution where possible, for example
 [MinIO](https://min.io/product/s3-compatibility) is an S3-compatible storage solution that can be run locally.
 If you do run such a